A Breakthrough Development

 CRISPR Precision Breeding

-Mirroring the evolutionary process of gradual adaptation and natural selection, Soilcea is using CRISPR to bring back Florida’s citrus.
-Backed by funding from the USDA HLB Multi-Agency Coordinating (MAC) Group and Emergency Citrus Disease Research and Extension (ECDRE), in collaboration with the University of Florida, Soilcea’s new citrus varieties are demonstrating significantly reduced disease levels and vigorous growth in the field.
+Mirroring the evolutionary process of gradual adaptation and natural selection, Soilcea, in collaboration with the University of Florida, is using CRISPR to restore the natural ability of citrus trees to defend against HLB.
+The USDA classifies the resulting fruit as non-bioengineered.
+Soilcea’s new citrus varieties are demonstrating significantly reduced disease levels and vigorous growth in the field.

 This image shows the striking difference: a robust, HLB-resistant Soilcea tree compared to a struggling control tree—both planted at the same time.